Few-shot Incremental Event Detection: Experiments

-We will explore three questions in this paper.
-1) Can our system get better performance on each round?
-2) Do different sample sizes and different number of new classes affect our model?
-3) Do different numbers of retained samples affect our model?
+We explore three questions: 1) Can our system obtain better performance on each round?
+2) Do different sample sizes and numbers of new classes affect the results?
+3) Do different numbers of retained samples affect the results?